Skip to Content

 Course Description:

 This course will expose students to the technologies used to solve 'Big Data' problems in biomedicine and healthcare.
 Through hands-on exercises, we will learn how to distill actionable information from small and large data leveraging multiple machines.
-We will cover the data science toolboxes for processing data sets with distributed algorithms, how to apply machine learning models in this context and finally, evaluate and report on the analysis.
+We will cover the health data science toolboxes for processing data sets with distributed algorithms, how to apply machine learning models in this context and finally, evaluate and report on the analysis.
 Students will be required to complete hands-on exercises and working knowledge of Python and SQL is required.

 Course Description: